-(Signed) ESCOTASTIES SARANDANA.
+ESCOTASTIES SARANDANA.
 I transmit the same to you for your knowledge and for all, that they fulfill with fidelity that which is ordered therein.
-Run without loss of time from town to town and return from the last with a
+Run without loss of time from town to town and return from the last with a report of the fulfillment of all that is hereby ordered.

 Lucena, Jan.
 7, 1899.
-QUIRINO ELEAZAR.
-(Signed)
+(Signed) QUIRINO ELEAZAR.

 Conspiracy Perfected.
 This was dated Jan.
 5, 1899, just one month before the insurrection against the United States broke out.
 It shows that the conspiracy had then been perfected and that the Filipino people were being organized to attack the American troops.
 Two days later, on Jan.
-7, Aguinaldo wrote to a personal friends in Manila as
+7. Aguinaldo wrote to a personal friends in Manila as follows: "Maielos, Jan.

-"Malelos, Jan.
 7, 1899.
-"My Dear Don Benito-I write this to ask you to send to this our government may be necessary to provide the said photograph.
+"My Dear Don Benito-I write this to ask you to send to this our government the photograph you have in your house, and I will pay you whatever price you may ask.
+Also buy me everything which may be necessary to provide the said pho-

-"I beg you to leave Manila with your family and to come here to Malelos, but not because I wish to frighten you.
-I merely wish to warn you for your satis-
+"I beg you to leave Manila with your damily and to come here to Malelos, but diers, who, in view of this unexpected mot because I wish to frighten you.
+I aggression and of the decided attack of merely wish to warn you for your satist the aggressors, were obliged to defend faction, although it is not yet the day or | themselves until the firing became genera